History of lute-family instruments: Muslim-origin lutes in Malaysia and Indonesia

 After the fall of Borobudur, Indian influence declined.
 The arrival of Muslim traders and communities would add further influences to the region's music as Muslim communities were established throughout the region.
 Immigrants from Yemen brought with them the qanbūs a skin-topped lute.

 The instruments were "transmitted" from the Muslim world to the Malay at an undermined time.
-Links to the Middle East begin as early as the 5thor 6th centuries AD, with trading networks and occupation in the 15th century.
+Links to the Middle East begin as early as the 5th or 6th centuries AD, with trading networks and occupation in the 15th century.
 Experts have tentatively given dates for the instruments' arrival between the 9th and 15th centuries AD.
 In looking for origins, musicologists have also noted some similarities with the Chinese pipa.

 Following a new wave of immigrants from Yemen in the 18th century, the term gambus began being applied to an instrument resembling the oud with a wood soundboard, instead of the skin soundboard of the other gambus and the qanbus.